Reflecting on Colgate: What Did Hafley Say During His Sunday Presser?

 Hafley also cleared up a question that’s been floating around over the last year: Why was there a shakeup on the offensive line before the 2020 season?
 Tyler Vrabel was moved from left to right tackle, Zion Johnson was shifted over to left tackle and Ben Petrula was moved from right tackle to right guard.

 Hafley said the change stemmed from Vrabel battling an injury all last season.
 With Vrabel not in peak form, the Eagles moved him to the right side of the line.
-That was the first domino to fall in an offensive line rearrangement that resulted in serious growing pains up front, not to mention the group’s switch to a zone blocking scheme.
+That was the first domino to fall in an offensive line rearrangement that resulted in serious growing pains up front, which were exacerbated by the group’s switch to a zone blocking scheme.

 The O-Line is finally back in its original spots, with Christian Mahogany flipping from left guard to right guard to make way for Johnson to slide into his old position.